About the Show Cast & Crew

 Born in Raleigh but raised in the Big Easy, John left the South in search of authentic burritos and inauthentic architecture.
 Luckily, he found both in numerous L.A. strip malls.
 John's passions include poker, Tolkien, the New Orleans Saints, complicated MMORPGs and the seediest of dive bars.
 He's perfected the art of becoming a lifelong bachelor and hopes to one day write a children's book on the subject.
 His beard has been described as both a "national treasure" and "in serious need of some work."
 The jury is still out.

 Mark has co-written five episodes of “Star Trek: Voyager.”
 He played in the New York Yankees farm system for three seasons before moving to Hollywood to pursue a writing career.
 He has won Emmy® awards, a Peabody Award and a WGA award.
 He wrote for Rock & Roll Jeopardy! and Sports Jeopardy!
 He was granted two patents for improvements to medical devices.
 He penned the liner notes for Better Than Ezra’s greatest hits CD.
 He earned his doctorate in astrophysics from UCLA in 2008.
+He appeared in an Academy Award-winning film.
 He has a book called “The Completely Guilty Bystander,” available on Amazon.
 He lives in Los Angeles with his wife, son and dog.
-He wants you to know that three of those nine sentences are untrue, because after writing facts all day, sometimes it’s fun for him to just make stuff up.
+He wants you to know that three of those ten sentences are untrue, because after writing facts all day, sometimes it’s fun for him to just make stuff up.

 Debbie describes her tenure at Jeopardy! as the best job in the world!
 A lot has changed since 1989, when Debbie joined the writing staff, most noticeably, the typewriters, Wite-Out® and frequent trips to the library, which are all now things of the past, replaced by computers and this nifty thing called the internet.